zyxophoj/private_dig/README.md

 * ```priv_ach show (identity)``` - lists achievements that an identity has
 * ```priv_ach show_missing (identity)``` - lists achievements that an identity does not have

-It is also possible to get a full list of achievements by doing: ```priv_ach show_missing nobody```.
+It is also possible to get a full list of achievements by doing: ```priv_ach show_missing nobody``` or even ```priv_ach show_missing --rf nobody```.
 This is because there is no record of "nobody" (and there can't be, since any real identity contains a colon) so priv_ach assumes that "nobody" just hasn't got any achievements yet.
+(The ```--rf``` flag forces the executable to run in "Righteous Fire mode"; without this, it only shows Privateer achievements, because "nobody" hasn't played Righteous Fire yet.)

 ## Fictitious, Unasked, Questions